junxit/us-congress-bills-114/metadata.md

 - 2015-12-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S8835)
 - 2015-12-17 — Senate Committee on Finance discharged by Unanimous Consent. (consideration: CR S8834-8835)
 - 2015-12-17 — Senate Committee on Finance discharged by Unanimous Consent.(consideration: CR S8834-8835)
+- 2015-12-18 — Message on Senate action sent to the House.
+- 2015-12-18 — Received in the House.
+- 2015-12-18 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-12-18 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-12-18 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-12-18 — Referred to the Subcommittee on Health.
+- 2015-12-18 — Referred to the Subcommittee on Health.